-We currently have approximately 40-45 Resident Artists in our program, including media artists, dancers, folk artists, inter- and multi-disciplinary artists, fiber artists, jewelers, musicians, visual artists, craftsmen, clown artists, writers, and more!
+We currently have approximately 40-45 Teaching Artists in our program, including media artists, dancers, folk artists, inter- and multi-disciplinary artists, fiber artists, jewelers, musicians, visual artists, craftsmen, clown artists, writers, and more!
 These artists are professionals who are exhibiting, performing, and publishing regularly.
 If you open up a regional, or sometimes a national, newspaper, you are likely to see positive reviews of their works each week.
-Part of the skill set of a Resident Artist is his/her ability to communicate both the creative process and the techniques of his/her medium.
+Part of the skill set of a Teaching Artist is his/her ability to communicate both the creative process and the techniques of his/her medium.
 Artist applying to the program undergo an independent panel review process.
 Qualifying artists are chosen based on the quality of their artwork, their ability to articulate their artform and residency project plans to an independent review panel of artists, educators, and administrators, and on their proven ability to fully implement a successful residency plan.
 The panel sends its recommendations to the Pennsylvania Council on the Arts, which makes the final decision regarding approval.
-Once approved, the Resident Artists are placed on our roster but are not employees of Pittsburgh Center for Arts & Media.
+Once approved, the Teaching Artists are placed on our roster but are not employees of the Pittsburgh Center for Arts & Media.
 They maintain their own studio spaces and often work for other non-profit arts organizations as well as PCA&M.

-7. How do the Resident Artists get paid?
+7. How do the Teaching Artists get paid?

 Artist Residencies are funded by the host site with support funding provided by PCA&M through our partnership with the PA Council on the Arts' Arts in Education Division.
-PCA&M contracts with and pays the artist in full and invoices the host site for its match.
+PCA&M contracts with and pays the artist in full and invoices the host site for its match, plus any materials that we've purchased on behalf of the site and/or artist.

-8. Is it difficult/competitive to receive matching funds for an Artist Residency Project?
+8. Is it difficult/competitive to receive support funding from PCA&M for an Artist Residency Project?